cbarco/Shinyapp/README.md

 # Shinyapp
 This peer assessed assignment has two parts.
-First, you will create a Shiny application and deploy it on Rstudio's servers.
-Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.
+First, I created a Shiny application and deploy it on Rstudio's servers.
+The app is a BMI calculator and a calorie counter according to the needs of the patient (lose, maintein of gain weight).
+Second, I used Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about my application.

 https://cbarco2320.shinyapps.io/Calories/